People on the move. Data from around the world.

-The global figure for internally displaced persons, refugees and asylum seekers exceeded 65.3 million in 2015.
-That is the equivalent to the population of Great Britain.
-The number of refugees living outside their countries of origin reached its highest level in the last two decades, 21.3 million.
-More than 5 million of those are Palestinians, the world's biggest refugee population.
+The world count of internally displaced people, refugees and asylum-seekers was 68.5 million in 2017.
+That is more people than the entire population of Thailand.
+The number of refugees living outside their countries of origin reached its highest level in the last two decades: 25.4 million.

-The least developed and most unstable regions on the planet are those that produce and give shelter to the most refugees at the same time.
+The least developed and most unstable regions on the planet are the very ones that are also giving rise to and sheltering the most refugees.
 That has always been the case but now the pressure is becoming unbearable.
-Nearly half of the 16.1 million refugees under the UNHCR mandate are surviving in African and Middle-Eastern countries.
-Africa also has nearly 40% of all asylum seekers.
+85% of refugees survive in developing countries, many of which are extremely poor and barely receive enough aid to attend to these people.

 World map drawn up by the UNHCR.
 It shows the current number of people that concern the UN Refugee Agency and the increase in forcibly displaced persons over the years.
 The number and trend can be seen broken down by country, in absolute and percentage terms.